DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/entity-definitions/index.md

 ## defaultRow

 A function that returns a default row for the entity.
-This is used by the reducer to create a new row when the `addToStore` action is dispatched.
+This is used by the reducer to create a new row when the `addToStore` method on the `ArrayProxy` is dispatched.
 The function takes an `id` parameter that is the id of the row that is being created.
 This is useful if you need to create a row that has a reference to the id of the row that is being created.

 ## Optional Fields